Course

 Selecting rows from a specific column

-Another thing to study is the simplification that happens when you select a single column.
+One behavior to watch for is the simplification that happens when you select a single column.
 Selecting the first three rows of just the payment column simplifies the result into a vector.

 debt[1:3, 2]